Probiotic supplements for the prevention of asthma?

 We are becoming increasingly aware of the significant increase in asthma sufferers over the past 50 years.
 A total of 300 million people across the world are now estimated to have asthma, which increases by 50% every 10 years.

-As a result of such dramatic rise in asthma sufferers, we are interested to report about a recent systematic review evaluating the use of probiotic supplementation during pregnancy or infancy with childhood asthma and wheeze.
+As a result of such dramatic rise in asthma sufferers, we are interested to report about a recent systematic review evaluating the use of probiotic (see Probiotics Learning Lab) supplementation during pregnancy or infancy with childhood asthma and wheeze.

 To explain a little about the role of bacteria in immune health, commensal gut bacteria helps to develop the immune system of infants, therefore a disruption in the bacteria may lead to immune disorders in later life.
-It is also becoming increasingly recognised that factors such as C-section delivery, a lack of breastfeeding and the use of antibiotics, can all contribute to an increased risk of asthma.
-You can read more about this here.
+It is also becoming increasingly recognised that factors such as C-section (see Probiotics Learning Lab for more glossary terms) delivery, a lack of breastfeeding and the use of antibiotics, can all contribute to an increased risk of asthma.

 The evidence determined that the use of probiotics can confer a health benefit to the host when administered in adequate quantities.
 According to one recent meta-analysis of 14 randomised controlled trials, probiotic supplements taken during pregnancy were shown to reduce the incidence of atopic dermatitis (eczema) by 21%.
 Although there is less evidence for the use of probiotics in the prevention of asthma & wheezing, animal studies have indicated that the use of probiotics during pregnancy can help to reduce airway inflammation.

-If you are interested in this topic, we recently wrote about another interesting study which demonstrated that probiotic supplements can reach breast milk - you can read more about this here.
+If you are interested in this topic, we recently wrote about another interesting study which demonstrated that probiotic supplements can reach breast milk - you can read more about this here, over in the Probiotics Learning Lab.
 We also recently reported that probiotics given to premature babies have been found to reduce the risk of gastrointestinal problems.
 You can click here for more information.

 Azad M, Coneys M et al. Probiotic supplementation during pregnancy or infancy for the prevention of asthma and wheeze: systematic review and meta-analysis.
 British Medical Journal, 4 Dec 2013.